higherordinal/FlavorConnect/README.md

 ## Features

 - Recipe sharing and discovery
-- User accounts with favorites functionality
+- User accounts with save favorites functionality
-- Recipe search and filtering by cuisine, diet, and meal type
+- Recipe search and filtering by cuisine, diet, meal type, title, and description
 - Responsive design for all devices
 - Image processing with ImageMagick and GD library
 - Measurement pluralization based on quantity